Melbourne Arena to be renamed in honour of John Cain

 A little over a year after being rebranded Melbourne Arena, the Melbourne Park venue is set to be given another new name – John Cain Arena.

 The 10,300-capacity multi-purpose arena will be renamed to honour the late Victoria Premier John Cain who is credited with keeping the Australian Open in Melbourne.
+The name change will take place in December.

 Melbourne Arena opened as Vodafone Arena in 2000, before becoming Hisense Arena in 2008.
 It was given its current name in August 2018 following an agreement between Tennis Australia and the Victorian Government which at the time was for “at least the next five years” to promote the Melbourne brand to international audiences.